WeblateOrg/weblate/docs/user/checks.rst

 =================

 The quality checks help catch common translator errors, ensuring the translation is in good shape.
-The checks are divided into three levels of severity, and can be ignored in case of false positives.
+The checks can be ignored in case of false positives.

 Once submitting a translation with a failing check, this is immediately shown to the user: